christine-sun/flix/README.md

 Describe any challenges encountered while building the app.

+I encountered an issue with the image sizing in the Collection View.
+To resolve this, I had to manually adjust the values of the width and height.
+Upon conferring with the TAs, it seems that auto-layout will make this process much more smooth in the future.

 ## Credits

-List an 3rd party libraries, icons, graphics, or other assets you used in your app.
+List any 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2021 Christine Sun

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.